thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 ### Description

-> Develop, maintain and improve user interfaces for browser-based products and services.
-You’ll do this by producing high quality, cross-browser, cross-device, standards compliant, front-end code (HTML, CSS, SVG and JavaScript).
+> Create, develop, maintain and improve user interfaces for browser-based products and services.
+Collaborate with other disciplines and individuals to produce high quality experiences with front-end code (HTML, CSS, SVG and JavaScript).
+>
+> Contribute to Springload's front-end capabilities by researching new ideas, maintaining our projects, improving our practices, and demonstrating our expertise.

 ---

 ### Key responsibilities

+Collaborating in a multidisciplinary environment.

-- Working closely with the design and development teams, and the Account Managers, produce high-performance front-end code for responsive sites and applications.
+- Working closely with other disciplines and individuals to produce high-quality responsive sites and applications.
+- Work with the design team to realise projects with a high level of visual refinement.
 - Work with the content team to architect the site structure and identify content management requirements.
-- Work with the design team to realise projects with a high level of visual refinement.
-- Work with the development team to ensure websites and applications meet our technical standards for performance and maintainability.
+- Work with the development team to ensure websites and applications meet our technical standards for quality and maintainability.
-- Work with the Account Managers and our clients to ensure the timely delivery of projects.
+- Work with the client service team and our clients to ensure the timely delivery of projects.
-- Contribute to project documentation.
+- Communication – talking to clients and team members about requirements, decisions, limitations – in clear, simple language.

+Producing high-quality work.

-- Write valid, compliant HTML and CSS.
+- Write valid, compliant front-end code (HTML, CSS, SVG, JavaScript).
 - Develop rich interactions and single-page applications through JavaScript.
-- Communication – talking to clients and team members about requirements, decisions, limitations – in clear, simple language.
 - Maintain websites and test changes across a range of browsers and devices.
 Be familiar with unit and integration tests and use them where applicable.
-- Basic server administration where necessary.
+- Contribute to project documentation and code reuse.
+- Set-up, deploy, and test using command line tools.

+Evolving our practices.

-- Set-up, deploy, and test using command line tools.- Continually improve your knowledge of languages and technologies, stay abreast of new ideas as the industry develops.
+- Continually improve your knowledge of languages and technologies, stay abreast of new ideas as the industry develops.
 - Contribute these learnings to the business and assist in developing Springload’s front-end development capabilities.
-- Contribute to Springload’s internal front-end toolkit and shared code repositories.
+- Contribute to Springload’s internal and open-source projects and toolkits.
-- Assist the Front-end Director and Technical director with reviewing code produced by the team.
+- Contribute to reviewing your pairs' code to ensure quality and consistency.

-- Any other tasks as required.
+Any other tasks as required.

 ---

 ### Required skills

+Core front-end skills.

 - Ability to communicate front-end development matters clearly to other team members, clients, and partners.
 - Understanding of browser, platform, device, performance, and accessibility constraints.
-- Experience with browser development tools (such as Chrome or FireFox DevTools).
-- Working knowledge of the Unix command line and a shell of your choice.
 - Advanced HTML and CSS knowledge – standards compliance, pattern libraries.
 - Experience with CSS preprocessing (SCSS, PostCSS) and HTML templating.
 - Experience with large-scale CSS architecture (BEM, ITCSS).
-- High level of experience with JavaScript (vanilla).
+- Experience with programming in JavaScript (vanilla).
-- Experience with client-side frameworks such as React, Angular, or Backbone.
 - Basic understanding of object-oriented and functional programming concepts.
+- Experience with browser development tools (such as Chrome or FireFox DevTools).

+Supporting design, engineering skills.

+- Experience with client-side frameworks (such as React, Angular, or Backbone).
-- Familiarity with content management systems or e-commerce platforms.
+- Experience with content management systems or e-commerce platforms.
 - Familiarity with version control via Git, continuous integration, issue trackers, wikis, and pull request workflows.
 - Familiarity with front-end build tools and task runners (npm, Grunt, Gulp, Webpack, Browserify).
 - Familiarity with software testing – unit tests, integration tests.
+- Working knowledge of the Unix command line and a shell of your choice.
 - Working knowledge of graphic software (Illustrator, Sketch, Photoshop), comfortable working with vectors and SVG.
 - Eye for detail, understanding of fundamentals of typography.
 Pixels out of place will annoy you.